 While maintaining a constant spectral width of the optical pulse of $0.5 \,\mathrm{eV}$, we set the GDD coefficient to $\varphi''=-\alpha/n$, where $n=11$.
-This is consistent with increasing the chirp $a$ while decreasing the pulse duration $\tau_{\text{opt}}$ approximately $n$-times.
-After the interaction a short, steeply chirped sideband centered around $1.2\,\mathrm{eV}$ is produced [Fig \ref{fig:04}(b)].
-To optimize the population of the first side-band we set $g=1$
+After the interaction a short, steeply chirped sideband centered around $1.2\,\mathrm{eV}$ is produced [Fig. \ref{fig:04}(b)].
+To optimize the population of the first side-band we set $g=1$.